 A Complete Guide to Manual Software Testing

-When it comes to software development, quality assurance (QA) is essential to ensure software products meet user expectations and function reliably.
+When it comes to software development, quality assurance (QA) is essential.
+Every product, from complex EMR systems to integrated check-in apps, needs proper testing to ensure software products meet user expectations and function reliably.
 Among the QA methods, manual testing stands out for its hands-on approach to identifying and fixing defects.
 While automation is gaining popularity, manual testing remains invaluable for its flexibility, adaptability, and deep insights into user experience.

 This guide deepens into manual software testing, exploring its purpose, techniques, tools, and challenges.